Laetiporus sulphureus: Parasitism

 The fungus causes brown cubical rot of heartwood in the roots, tree base and stem.
 After infection, the wood is at first discolored yellowish to red but subsequently becomes reddish-brown and brittle.
 At the final stages of decay, the wood can be rubbed like powder between the fingers.

 Guinness world record

 A specimen weighing 100 lb was found in the New Forest, Hampshire, United Kingdom, on 15 October 1990.

-Palatability
+Ecology

+Certain species of deer consume this type of mushroom.